Dorothee Kern: Education

 Kern attended Martin Luther University in Halle, Germany and received her B.S, M.S, and Ph.D. in biochemistry from the institution.
 She also attended UC Berkeley where she completed postdoctoral work.

 Family

 Kern is married to Gunther Kern and has two daughters, Julia and Nadja.
 Julia Kern attended Dartmouth College and is a member of the US Ski Team, participating in the cross-country skiing event.
-Nadja Kern attended UC San Francisco and played on the women's basketball team at the university.
-She is now attending graduate school at her alma mater studying biophysics.
+Nadja Kern attended UC San Diego and played on the women's basketball team at the university.
+She is now attending graduate school at UCSF studying biophysics.

 Research

 She has published papers on, and continues to research, protein folding, especially using NMR techniques.
 Examples of her research include the activation of proteins and changes in protein shape and the connection to allosteric regulation.

 Kern's major research area of focus involves protein dynamics and how proteins move over time.
 Along with her father and husband, Kern published a paper on Vitamin B1 enzyme activation and was able to record the process unfolding utilizing a combination of NMR spectroscopy, X-ray crystallography, and biological computing.

 This granted Kern notability in the scientific community and ultimately paved the way for her tenure at Brandeis University where she continued her investigation of protein movement.
 After the founding of Relay Therapeutics in 2016, she began to apply her previous protein research to cancer biology.
 Along with her research team at Brandeis, Kern published a paper detailing their discoveries in which they utilized high-level biological computing and imaging to study the evolutionary shifts in protein structure of certain proteins and enzymes commonly involved in cancer over three million years of evolutionary history.
 This research was highly praised by the scientific community and has many potential future implications in specific targeting of anti-cancer drugs to cancer cells without affecting healthy cells.

 Following this work, she was inducted into the German Academy of Scientists Leopoldina in 2017.

 In 2020, Kern cofounded MOMA Therapeutics, a pharmaceutical company studying molecular machines and their role in disease.
 The goal of MOMA Therapeutics is to develop new drugs using the knowledge of molecular machines, protein conformational changes, and enzyme-substrate interaction in order to deliver medications more precisely.